tkhamez/eve-srp/README.md

 - Create an EVE application at https://developers.eveonline.com
 - Copy `.env.dist` to `.env` and adjust values or set the corresponding environment variables in another way.
   At the very least set EVE_SRP_SSO_CLIENT_ID and EVE_SRP_SSO_CLIENT_SECRET, the rest works as is when using Docker.
-- Make sure that the `cache` directory is writable by the webserver.
+- Make sure that the `storage` directory is writable by the webserver.
 - Install dependencies and generate Doctrine proxy classes with `composer install`.
-- Clear the template cache: `rm -R cache/compilation_cache`
+- Clear the template cache: `rm -R storage/compilation_cache`
 - sync db schema:
   - **Backup the database first!**
   - `vendor/bin/doctrine orm:schema-tool:update --force`